 At some point, it pays to learn how to discover limiting beliefs.
 As we move through our lives moment-to-moment, we take so much for granted.
 We replay much of what we have already thought and experienced.
 Through habit, we have developed routines, many of which do not serve us well.

 When we are chained to our habitual patterns, we have no outlet for our creativity and new knowledge.
 We are not stuck, but merely on rerun, doing and thinking the same things again and again.

-In order to escape our self created prison, we have to know who are guard keepers are.
+In order to escape our self-created prison, we have to know who our guard keepers are.
 The challenge with this is that many of them have been around for so long, that they are invisible.
-We assume we are making wise choices, when we are not even aware of the assumptions on which those very choices are made.
+We assume we are making wise choices when we are not even aware of the assumptions on which those very choices are made.

 So, the very first step is to find a way to bring these “keepers of our mind” into focus.
 It’s not like they are buried deep inside of our subconscious, as many psychological theories may assert.
 It is just they are in plain view in a different area of our conscious minds, and we happen to be looking in a different direction.

 These guard keepers are experts in distraction, as they do wish to stay hidden.
 Their very survival depends on it.

 There are a number of ways we can make them visible to us.
 One is to trace back our emotions to their source.
 Another is to write out all our thoughts and ideas about ourselves, others, and the world in general.
 Lots of crazy stuff will emerge.